mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     sudo systemctl start caddy.service && \
     sudo systemctl enable caddy.service
     ```
-1. Ensure Caddy is working correctly by looking at the logs
+1. Check the logs to verify if Caddy is running without any errors

     ```sh
-    sudo journalctl --unit=caddy.service
+    sudo journalctl --priority=notice --unit=caddy.service
     ```

 Now you can start using the Mathesar app by visiting the URL `xDOMAIN_NAMEx`